Internet Marketing Glossary & Online Advertising Dictionary

 A/B Testing: A/B Testing is a technique that is used to test two different variables which could include comparing two elements of a landing page (e.g. page headline), two different creative ad units (one with red background, the other with green), offer (25% off, 30% off) or some other campaign variable, in a controlled environment.
 One of the two variations will be the baseline and the alternate solution, devoting 50% of the visits to baseline and alternative so that performance comparisons can be made once a statistically significant amount of data has been collected.
 It is important that tests change only one variable at a time so that changes in performance can be clearly attributed to the aspect being tested.

-Here is a great video by Google explaining how to use the Google Website Optimizer tool which is a free A/B website testing tool for Internet marketers.
+Here is a great video by Google explaining how to use the Google Website Optimizer tool (Update: June 1, 2012, The Google Website Optimizer was replaced Content Experiments, a Google Analytics - see official announcement on the Google Analytics blog) which is a free A/B website testing tool for Internet marketers.

 and competes primarily with other information websites including wikipedia.org, (UV=86.37M), ehow.com, (UV=43.5M), howstuffworks.com (UV=5.7M), infoplease.com (UV=1.28M).
 Getting links from these websites to your website can dramatically boost your Internet marketing efforts.

 Above the Fold:The portion of a web page that is viewable in the Internet browser window without scrolling.
 Ad units above the fold perform better and thus fetch higher prices than ad units below the fold.